 Wood’s Cove

 Wood’s Cove, another Laguna dive spot, is popular for a reason.
 In recent years the entire city has become a protected wildlife preserve for the State Marine Conservation area.
 The Laguna coast is home to lobsters, sheepshead, Garibaldi (California’s State Fish), nudibranchs, and starfish, just to name a few.
-Wood’s Cove also features an active reef that is home to all of these protected fish and other marine life.
+Wood’s Cove features an active reef that is home to all of these protected fish and other marine life.
 Only street parking is available here and can be difficult – especially during the busiest part of the day.

 Diver’s Cove